As the world’s largest furniture retailer for nearly 15 years, investors want to own shares of IKEA stock.

-However, it’s important to understand that IKEA didn’t start out as the giant that it has become.
+However, it’s important to understand that IKEA didn’t start as the giant it has become.

-Founded in 1943 by Ingvar Kamprad, IKEA started off as a small mail-order business based in Älmhult, Sweden.
+Founded in 1943 by Ingvar Kamprad, IKEA started as a small mail-order business in Älmhult, Sweden.

-The business originally sold small goods, such as pens, wallets, and picture frames — though (as you know) this would eventually change.
+Initially, the business sold small goods, such as pens, wallets, and picture frames.

-Within five years, the success that the small company saw influenced it to move to larger products, and it began carrying furniture.
+Within five years, the small company’s success influenced it to move to larger products, and it began carrying furniture.

 Due to the difficulty of reaching potential customers, IKEA developed the first IKEA catalog in 1951.

 Ingvar’s goal had become making beautiful furniture affordable to anyone who wanted to buy it.

 Shortly after the success of the IKEA catalog, Ingvar opened the first IKEA store in Älmhult in 1958.

 The original IKEA showroom was necessary due to the public’s skepticism of IKEA’s low prices.